DamingoNdiwa/hydrological-model-selection-bayes/README.md

 hydrological model using Bayes' factors computed with Replica Exchange Hamiltonian Monte Carlo" by Mingo et al.

+TODO:

+Place full citation to pre-print and accepted article.

 # Dependencies

+The primary dependencies are JAX and Tensorflow Probability using the JAX backend.
+Secondary dependencies for pre and post-processing

-The code is compatible with Python 3.10 and the dependencies specified in the `requirements.txt` file.
+The code is compatible with Python 3.10 and the dependencies specified in the `requirements.txt` file:

     pip install -r requirements.txt

-## Megala Creek Data `data/`
+## Megala Creek data `data/`

-This folder contains a folder `megala_creek_australia/` with the raw data for the Magala Creek catchment along with a script `prepare_megala_creek_data.py` that places the data into a Pandas dataframe saved at `megala_creek_australia.pkl.gz` for easier loading in the studies one and two.
+The folder `megala_creek_australia/` contains the raw data for the Magala Creek catchment in text format.
+A script `prepare_megala_creek_data.py` places the data into a Pandas dataframe saved at `megala_creek_australia.pkl.gz` for straightforward ingestion into the main scripts.
+Note that the raw data contains missing values on particular days.

 ## Gaussian shell example `gaussian_shell`